Model checking of hyperproperties for high-level relational models: Hyper relational model finding

 The analysis procedures of the \tool{Alloy Analyzer} are powered by a relational temporal model finder, \tool{Pardinus}~\cite{pardinus22} (itself an extension of the static model finder \tool{Kodkod}~\cite{KodKod}).
-This section formalizes an extended version of \tool{Pardinus} problems to allow for the animation and verification of hyperproperties over relational models.
+This section formalizes the notion of hyper relational model finding problems as an extension of the non-hyper counterpart, allowing for the animation and verification of hyperproperties over relational models.

-A (non-hyper) model finding \emph{problem} $P = \langle \mathcal{A}, \mathcal{D}, \phi \rangle$ is composed of a universe $\mathcal{A}$ of uninterpreted atoms; the declaration $\mathcal{D}$ of a set of free relations $\mathcal{R}$ with upper- and lower-bounds restricting their possible values; and a relational temporal logic constraint $\phi$ over $\mathcal{R}$ variables that is expected to hold for the generated instances\footnote{\tool{Pardinus} acts as a model finder, so checking the validity of a property $\psi$ amounts to creating a problem that searches for (counter-)examples that break it.
+A (non-hyper) model finding \emph{problem} $P = \langle \mathcal{A}, \mathcal{D}, \phi \rangle$ is composed of a universe $\mathcal{A}$ of uninterpreted atoms; the declaration $\mathcal{D}$ of a set of free relations $\mathcal{R}$ with upper- and lower-bounds restricting their possible values; and a relational temporal logic constraint $\phi$ over $\mathcal{R}$ variables that is expected to hold for the generated instances\footnote{Model finders search for instances of a problem, so checking the validity of a property $\psi$ amounts to creating a problem that searches for (counter-)examples that break it.
 This is done by negating $\psi$ in the problem's constraint $\phi$.}.
 A \emph{trace} $I : \mathbb{N} \rightarrow \mathcal{R} \mapsto \mathbb{P}(\mathcal{A}^*)$ is an infinite sequence of states assigning to each relation a tuple set.
 A trace $I$ is an instance of a problem $P$, $I \models P$, iff the relation bounds and the constraint hold, whose semantics are detailed next.
 A hyper model finding problem builds on this formalism for non-hyper problems.
-It considers a set of non-hyper problems $P_i$ over which traces will be quantified, and an additional problem $H$ with a hyper relational temporal logic constraint whose trace quantifications range over $P_i$ problems.
-This constraint may refer to both the relations declared in $H$ and those from models $P_i$.
+It considers a set of non-hyper problems $P_i$ over which traces will be quantified, and an additional problem $H$ with a hyper relational temporal logic constraint $\Phi$ whose trace quantifications range over $P_i$ problems; thus, $\Phi$ may refer to both the relations declared in $H$ and those from models $P_i$.